clokep/relapse/docs/message_retention_policies.md

 ### Default policy

-A default message retention policy is a policy defined in Synapse's configuration that is used by Synapse for every room that doesn't have a message retention policy configured in its state.
+A default message retention policy is a policy defined in Relapse's configuration that is used by Relapse for every room that doesn't have a message retention policy configured in its state.
 This allows server admins to ensure that messages are never kept indefinitely in a server's database.